sorbetlemon16/melon-takehome/README.md

 ## Description
 This project allows you to make and manage melon tasting reservations. 🍉

+## Reflection
+Given more time, I would incorporate a User table that would have a relationship with the Reservation table.
+With a User table, I could have a password field which would allow me to enable authentication.
+I would use the Python hashlib library with salt to encrypt the password.

+I would also like to add unit tests that test that a particular time does not show up in the list of available times when it's already booked.

 ## Installation
 To run Melon Reservation Schedule on your local machine: